How Yandex.Metrica works

 Some attributes are specific to certain types of statistical objects.
-For example, a pageview attribute is the page URL of the click-through (referer), a session attribute is the session length, and a user attribute is the date of the user's first session.
+For example, a defining pageview attribute is the page URL of the click-through (referer), a session attribute is the session length, and a user attribute is the date of the user's first session.

 These levels can be represented in a diagram:

 You can transmit additional parameters to Yandex.Metrica while users are interacting with the site.
 However, it is important to differentiate between session or pageview parameters and user parameters.
 User parameters differ from session or pageview parameters in that they aren't tied to a specific time of the site session.

 For example, the “send feedback” event belongs to a specific session, because the user could only submit the feedback once over the entire history of sessions.
 There isn't any point in making this event a user attribute, because the reports would make it look like this user submitted the same feedback once during every session.

 To compare the behavior of users who have left feedback at least once with those who have never sent feedback, you need to configure sending this event via session parameters, and then create the appropriate segments.
 The user parameters should only transmit attributes that don't change from session to session, and that don't contain users' personal information.
 For instance, you can transmit the type of client — “retail” or “wholesale”.